 However, this is not the only place in the site where publish settings are configured.
 If you have allowed certain users to publish in a directory but they still cannot do so, check the production server settings for your site, located in the site's Production Server FTP Settings (available only to level 10 Administrators).
 This panel controls access to the production server for your site, which is where publication takes place.

 Within Production Server FTP Settings, look for the "Available To" setting.
 This specifically controls who can publish on your site.
 By default, it is set to "(Administrators Only)," but other available options are "Everyone" and any groups that have been configured for the site.

 If you would like multiple users to have publish capabilities in different directories in the site, the recommended action is to configure the "Available To" setting so that the group "Everyone" can publish, and then restrict publish options to specific groups on a folder-by-folder basis.

-There is no way to undo a publish, or to stop a publish once it starts.
+There is no way to stop a publish once it starts.
 However, if you published content that you don't want to be on your website yet, there are two possible solutions:

 - Revert to the last published version of the file.
 This returns the file to how it looked before you published it.
 Then publish the page again to make the change live.

 - If you want to remove the page from the website entirely, delete it from the production server.
 You can use the Unpublish gadget to remove the page quickly.